Child Protection and Safeguarding

 - Supporting teachers to provide additional academic support or reasonable adjustments to help these pupils reach their potential

-• Ensure all stakeholders understand the Child Protection Policy, Keeping Children Safe in Education 2021 and internal procedures to report any concerns are transparent and understood by all.
+- Ensure all stakeholders understand the Child Protection Policy, Keeping Children Safe in Education 2023 statutory guidance and internal procedures to report any concerns are transparent and understood by all.
 Ensure this information is given in induction and at regular intervals/ training

-• Undergo DSL training, and update this training at least every two years to remain compliant
+- Undergo DSL initial training, and update this training with refresher training at least every two years to remain compliant

 Frenchwood Community Primary School recognises that Deputy DSL's must be trained to same standard as the DSL.